 Physiology is a lot easier with good resources.

 - BRS Physiology (Board Review Series): this is intended for U.S. med students but is a great, and exceptionally well explained, textbook.
 It covers the major concepts in short bullet points and ends each chapter with extensive quizzes that really help cement the foundations.

 - A great video-based platform: check out my reviews of mnemonic heavy platforms like Osmosis and Picmonic for inspiration.

 - 6 Best YouTube Channels For Anatomy Beginners: most of the physiology is explained in the videos on these channels too

 My Personal Experiences Studying Physiology

 In most international European medical schools, where the curriculum is not systems-based, physiology is a second year subject.
-At my University it is taught separately to Anatomy but both subjects finals occur at the end of the same semester.
-Hence complementing each other well.
+At my University it is taught separately to anatomy but both subjects finals occur at the end of the same semester.

-What helped me personally was to use video explainers for some of the more difficult concepts; hemodynamics, acid-base relationships etc. This enabled me to better visualise what was happening in the body, as well as to see the tricky physics formulas as an image rather than mathematical notation.
+What helped me personally was to use video explainers for some of the more difficult concepts; hemodynamics, acid-base relationships etc. This helped me to better visualize what was happening in the body, as well as to see the tricky physics formulas in action.

 Good study habits, the right resources and a patient strategy can all help you overcome its challenges.

 I did, so why can’t you?